Zabanaa/zabanaa.github.io/_posts/2017-02-05-mind-blowing-git-tips.md

 Now this one's tricky !

-To remove a file from **both** the working directory and version control, you can use `git rm <filename>` If you already deleted a file in the cli like I (and almost everyone) usually do then just run `git rm <path to the file>` and it will stage it as deleted so you can commit.
+To remove a file from **both** the working directory and version control, you can use `git rm <filename>` but if you already deleted a file in the cli like I (and almost everyone) usually do then just run `git rm <path to the file>` and it will stage it as deleted so you can commit.

 But what if you ramrafed (`rm -rf`) a bunch of files in your working directory ?
-You don't really want to manually stage every file for deletion do you (do you ?)?
+You don't really want to manually stage every file for deletion do you ?
+(DO YOU ?)
 So what do you do in that case ?
 Well you just run `git add -u` (u for update the working tree) and all of your deleted files will be staged so you can commit and push.

 "Karim, what if man accidentally tracked a file and man don't want it deleted from the index ?"
 I hear you say with an exquisite South London accent.
 Well my